A downloadable tool

 Check out the Source Code here.

-If you encounter issues, bugs or just want to make contact with the authors, you can write a comment on this page, open an issue on the GitLab project page or contact one of us on Twitter (@sarturoDev or @xecestel).
+If you encounter issues, or bugs or just want to make contact with the authors, you can write a comment on this page, open an issue on the GitLab project page, or contact one of us on Twitter (@sarturoDev or @xecestel).

 Licenses